Last updated on June 4th, 2024 at 11:55 am

 Also read : How to Configure NGINX Log rotation

-For example, if you want to configure basic authentication for virtual hosts (an entire http block), add the above two directives as shown below in http block.
+For example, if you want to configure basic authentication for all virtual hosts (an entire http block) on server, add the above two directives as shown below in http block.

 In the above code, we specify the path of password file in auth_basic_user_file directive and message to be displayed in auth_basic directive.

-Similarly, here’s the code to protect server block, that is, implement basic authentication for website or domain.
+Similarly, here’s the code to protect server block.
+It will implement basic authentication for website or domain.

 You can also configure basic authentication for specific web directories/subdirectories (e.g /admin) by adding auth_basic and auth_basic_user_file directives in a location block for that directory.